BadrAlioui/forthProject/README.md

 -   **Message Confirmation**: Users receive a confirmation message after making a reservation.
 -   **Reservation Management**: Users can cancel or change their reservations easily.
 -   **Responsive Design**: Ensures a smooth experience on mobile and desktop.

+### Authentication

+This project uses Django's built-in authentication system to let users log in and log out.
+When logged in, users can access features like managing their reservations or viewing personalized content.
+Logging out securely ends the user session.
+Django's authentication makes it easy to handle these features while keeping everything secure and reliable.

 ## Getting Started